 A Wife's Evidence

-Ever since forensic investigator Renee (Andrea Roth - Andrea Roth) got together with Jack Murphy (Woody Jeffreys - The Woodcarver), a computer systems designer, things have been a little awkward with Detective Kyle Ferguson (Sebastian Spence - Driven Underground) as not only had she been dating him but he was Jack's friend.
-But being professionals Renee and Kyle still work together at the Portland Police Department where they both work homicide, a subject close to Kyle's heart as a few years back he had been married but his wife was murdered and the case never solved.
-When they investigate a new murder there are elements to of it which are familiar and even point to someone close to Renee being involved or could it be a set up.
+Ever since forensic investigator Renee (Andrea Roth - Stolen Daughter) got together with Jack Murphy (Woody Jeffreys - The Woodcarver), a computer systems designer, things have become a little awkward with Detective Kyle Ferguson (Sebastian Spence - Driven Underground) as not only had she been dating him but he was Jack's friend.
+But being professionals Renee and Kyle still work together at the Portland Police Department where they both work homicide, a subject close to Kyle's heart as a few years back his wife was murdered and the case remains unsolved.
+When they investigate a new murder there are elements to it which are familiar and even point to someone close to Renee being involved or could it be a set up.

-Watching "Evidence of Truth", or "A Wife's Suspicion" as it is also known, is frankly not the most riveting of experiences due to the simple fact it is pretty basic.
+Watching "Evidence of Truth", or "A Wife's Suspicion" as it is also known, is frankly not the most riveting of experiences due to the fact it is pretty basic.
 There is a murder and as Renee investigates the evidence suggest maybe it is her husband Jack but of course we wonder whether Kyle may have done it as he seems to have issues.
-But at the same time we also wonder whether maybe if it is their colleague Morgan who is behind it as she acts in an unsubtle manner or even maybe it is Tim, Renee's lab assistant who is eager to help.
-Yes it toys with you and keeps you guessing for a while but when a movie is this basic it needs something more to keep you entertained and sadly "Evidence of Truth" doesn't have that anything extra.
+But at the same time we also wonder whether maybe whether it is their colleague Morgan who is behind it as she acts in an unsubtle manner, or maybe it is Tim, Renee's lab assistant who is eager to help.
+Yes the movie toys with you and keeps you guessing for a while but when a movie is this basic it needs something more to keep you entertained and sadly "Evidence of Truth" lacks anything extra.